Research ideas

 Likely output

-A Pareto-style optimizer or strong lower/upper bounds.
+A Pareto-style optimizer, or strong lower and upper bounds.

 First milestone